 In December, I quit my full-time job because I was about to publish my first book.
 For me, this actually wasn’t a mistake.
 My husband and I are in a unique position where I was able to do this.
 We live pretty simply and without a lot of debt.
 My mindset is that you only live once, and you should give your dreams the best damn shot you can.
 Now, I’m not saying to succeed as a writer you have to quit your job, because, um, I’m not that successful.
 And I’m sure as hell not one of those writers who says you have to fully commit to make it.
 That’s stupid.
 People have obligations and responsibilities that require them to be superheroes and work all day and write all night.
 I seriously applaud you, because you’re awesome for doing that.

 I said all that to say this: When I quit my job, I told my husband that I was considering my credit card (which at the time was fully paid off) as a “business loan.”
 It made sense to me in that we wouldn’t have to go out and actually acquire a real loan.
+If we had got to the point of considering a loan then I think something like this personal loan calculator would have come very much in handy as it would have been able to assist us in determining whether or not we could have afforded one.

 So I set off into the publishing world with a finished book and a shiny credit card.
 I’d read David Gaughran’s Let’s Get Digital.
 I’d devoured other writer’s “how to” blogs.
 I knew I needed a very well edited book and a blazing cover of glory.
 I needed professional formatting and a deep understanding of the monkeys that live inside the Amazon machine.